Leeds Beckett University celebrates its nursing community

 Leeds Beckett staff also joined the workforce giving vital training at the Nightingale Hospital in Harrogate, working on ICU wards, teaching people how to give vaccinations and giving vaccinations at the various hubs in Yorkshire.

-Paul Mackreth, a Course Director in the School of Health and Community Studies and a District Nurse, and Senior Lecturers David Wilcock and Scott Warren led the training of hundreds of healthcare students, NHS staff and those returning from retirement.
+Paul Mackreth, a Course Director in the School of Health and a District Nurse, and Senior Lecturers David Wilcock and Scott Warren led the training of hundreds of healthcare students, NHS staff and those returning from retirement.
 They all took part in a specially designed course in Basic Life Support, Anaphylaxis and intramuscular injection technique.

 Speaking about the training, Paul said: “Being able to offer specific Covid-19 immunisation training helped us feel that we are all playing our part in getting the nation vaccinated.